 The TCID identifier itself is published under Creative Commons Attribution 4.0.
 Any platform, tool, or collector can reference a TCID at no cost.

-TCID is owned and maintained by a nonprofit standards body — not by any manufacturer, marketplace, or grading company — ensuring no single commercial interest controls the standard.
+TCID is being structured for ownership by an independent nonprofit standards body, not by any manufacturer, marketplace, or grading company, ensuring no single commercial interest will control the standard.

-TCID is operated under a two-entity structure: a nonprofit standards body that owns and governs the identifier, and a commercial registry services company that operates the API and data products.
-This separation ensures the standard cannot be captured by any commercial interest.
+TCID is being structured as a two-entity governance model, an independent nonprofit standards body that will own and govern the identifier, and a separately incorporated commercial entity that will operate the API and data products under license.
+This separation is designed to ensure the standard cannot be captured by any commercial interest.

-Delaware 501(c)(6) trade association.
-Owns the TCID standard.
-Sets identifier policy, data schemas, and governance rules.
-Board includes independent industry representatives.
-No manufacturer voting rights.
+Being structured as a Delaware 501(c)(6) trade association.
+Will own the TCID standard.
+Will set identifier policy, data schemas, and governance rules.
+Board to include independent industry representatives, with no manufacturer voting rights.

-Delaware C-Corp.
-Operates the registry database, API layer, and data products under license from the Standards Organization.
-Revenue funds nonprofit governance operations plus commercial operations.
+Being structured as a Delaware C-Corp.
+Will operate the registry database, API layer, and data products under license from the standards body.
+Revenue will fund nonprofit governance operations plus commercial operations.

 The TCID Registry API provides structured, authenticated access to card type data.
 The identifier itself is always free.
 API membership unlocks enriched metadata, batch lookup, and commercial use rights.